girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 3/useCallback.md

    },[a, b]);
   ```
 ### Demo
 useCallback will return the same cached function instance if the values of the dependencies are equal.
+It creates a win win situation over the use of useState.

 ```javascript
   const incrementDelta = useCallback(() => setDelta(delta => delta + 1), []);